Best Toys for Ocicat

 Physical Exercise Recommendations for Ocicat

 Physical activity for Ocicat should reflect their high exercise needs and Medium to Large (6-15 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Ocicat, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue cues to watch: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Ocicat cats with active, social, devoted traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Ocicat cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Ocicat benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Ocicat